 A Message to HOPE Program Applicants from United Way and NC 211

-To date, thousands of North Carolinians have applied for rent and/or utility assistance through the HOPE (Housing Opportunities and Prevention of Evictions) Program by either calling NC 211 or completing the application online at www.nc211.org/hope.
-We strongly ask that you apply online nc211.org/hope unless you have no internet or computer access or have other language or special needs that would make applying online difficult.
-HOPE intake specialists are available Monday through Friday 7am – 6pm for these cases.
+Thousands of North Carolinians applied for rent and/or utility assistance through the HOPE (Housing Opportunities and Prevention of Evictions) Program by either calling NC 211 or completing the application online at www.nc211.org/hope.

 The NC 211 call center and the www.nc211.org website have been used to help make the application process easier to access.
 United Way and NC 211 are not responsible for the review and processing of HOPE applications.
 The HOPE program is administered by the NC Office of Recovery and Resiliency (NCORR) in collaboration with local Community Partner agencies all across the State.
 Until an application is reviewed, there is not information that 211 can share with an applicant, so please be patient.